tanvirahmedme/tanvirahmedme.github.io/_projects/1_project.md

 `RandomizedSearchCV` tuned on macro-F1, with early stopping on the deep models.

-**Models.** I benchmarked classical models (Random Forest, XGBoost) against deep sequence models (1D-CNN, BiLSTM, and a CNN&ndash;BiLSTM hybrid with weighted focal loss).
+**Models.** I benchmarked classical models (Random Forest, XGBoost) against deep sequence models (1D-CNN, BiLSTM, and a CNN-BiLSTM hybrid with weighted focal loss).
 The deep models with focal loss recovered more of the rare classes but traded away overall accuracy and added training complexity.
-The **Random Forest with FFT features and SMOTE won on the accuracy/practicality trade-off — 86.2% accuracy** with the best macro-F1 among balanced configurations — so it was the one I deployed.
+The **Random Forest with FFT features and SMOTE won on the accuracy/practicality trade-off at 85.4% accuracy**, with the best macro-F1 among balanced configurations, so it was the one I deployed.

+The deployed model handles the common behaviors (grazing, resting) reliably.
+The rare classes (walking, other) remain harder due to the severe class imbalance, which is the central open challenge and the motivation for the deep models' focal-loss experiments.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">